FerryIslands/express-nemo-bootstrap/README.md

 You need to update script variables in the top of the script: update-projects-dependency.sh

 * newVersion='vX.Y.Z', set a valid version
-* featureId='SET PBI ITEM', set the PBI number taht we should reference
+* featureId='SET PBI ITEM', set the PBI number that we should reference
-* [optional] add/remove projects from 'projectWithNemoBootstrap' dont forget to add/remove corresponding item index in 'projectPackageManager'
+* [optional] add/remove projects from 'projectWithNemoBootstrap' don't forget to add/remove corresponding item index in 'projectPackageManager'

 ### Run it